LouisMazel/maz-ui/apps/docs/src/components/maz-sidebar.md

 ### How it works

+- **In setup (server + client)**: the cookie is read and used to initialize the open state.
+On the server, the value is taken from the request `Cookie` header via Vue's `useSSRContext()`; on the client it comes from `document.cookie`.
-- **On client mount**: the cookie is read; if present, the value is applied and `update:open` is emitted so your `v-model` stays in sync.
+- **On client mount**: `update:open` is emitted if the persisted value differs from the `:open` prop, so your parent `v-model` stays in sync.
 - **On state change**: every transition between expanded/collapsed writes the new value to the cookie (1-year expiry, `SameSite=Lax`).

 ### SSR considerations

-The cookie can only be read in the browser, so on the very first server-rendered HTML the sidebar uses the value passed via `:open` (or its default).
-The persisted value is then applied on client mount.

-For **zero-flash SSR**, read the cookie server-side and feed it to `:open` yourself.
-With Nuxt:
+Persistence is **SSR-native** — the server reads the request cookie and renders the sidebar in its persisted state immediately, so there is no expand → collapse flash on hydration.
+This works out of the box in Nuxt and any Vue 3 SSR runtime that exposes the request headers through `useSSRContext()`.

+If you prefer to manage the state yourself (e.g. to share it with other parts of your app), disable persistence and feed the cookie via your own ref:

 ```html
 <script setup>